ps2dev/ps2sdk/README.md

 ## Standard Libraries

-In a countinously effort to make `PS2SDK` and the whole `PS2DEV` a `POSIX` environment; there are some libraries needed to be included inside of the [standard libraries](https://gcc.gnu.org/onlinedocs/gcc/Standard-Libraries.html), whick means, libraries than by default are included in any compilation program.
+In a countinously effort to make `PS2SDK` and the whole `PS2DEV` a `POSIX` environment; there are some libraries needed to be included inside of the [standard libraries](https://gcc.gnu.org/onlinedocs/gcc/Standard-Libraries.html), which means, libraries that are included by default in any compilation program.
 From `PS2SDK` we have:

 -   `lkernel`: Contains the calls to BIOS functions
 -   `lps2sdkc`: Implements most of the required methods by `newlib`